How To Create An Email Signature For Your Business [Guide]

 - Go to “Gmail Settings > General > Signature” and paste the signature.

 - Click “Save”

-Note: this will only work with the iPhone Mail app—Gmail and Outlook apps do not support HTML signatures.
+Note: this iPhone email signature will only work with iPhone's Mail app—Gmail and Outlook apps do not support HTML signatures.

 You can copy the signature straight from your emails and into your Mail settings, by completing the following steps:

 - Copy the signature from your email message